-The nutrition and foods program is housed in a new building and equipped with state-of-the-art equipment including anthropometric instruments, phlebotomy facilities, a serum analyzer and a plethora of molecular biological apparati.
+The nutrition and foods program is housed in a modern building and equipped with state-of-the-art equipment including anthropometric instruments, phlebotomy facilities, a serum analyzer, and a plethora of molecular biological apparati.
 Faculty are student-centered and engaged in cutting-edge research that they use to inform their teaching.

 |Degree||Hours||Thesis Option||Minor Option|